hanzishu/hanzishu/installwindows-en.md

 ![alt text](https://github.com/hanzishu/hanzishu/blob/main/choosechinese.png)

-Now every time you need, you can choose Weasel as shown in step 2c, then you can follow the Hanzishu puzzle typing to type Chinese characters in any program, like Notepad，browser, Microsoft Word or Excel etc，and can also use Pinyin reverse searching.
+Now every time you need, you can choose Weasel as shown in step 2c, then you can follow the Hanzishu pictographic typing to type Chinese characters in any program, like Notepad，browser, Microsoft Word or Excel etc，and can also use Pinyin reverse searching.
 For example, in Notepad, if typing “ooo”, you would see following image with ‘品’as the first choice.
 More details in previous page’s usage link.

 ![alt text](https://github.com/hanzishu/hanzishu/blob/main/starttyping.png)